WaiKei1/creative_coding_blog/posts/week1.md

 ---
-title: Weekly Study Posts!
+title: Week 1
 published_at: 2025-03-04
-snippet: A summary of what I've learned each week, including notes and homework.
+snippet: trying to understand the basic
 disable_html_sanitization: true
 allow_math: true
 ---

 # Week 1

-## Notes (In class)
+## Notes

 This is the first class that we had for creative coding, our lecturer introduced p5, a javascript web editor.
 Here's some notes of basic coding: